-- A. Application Form - B. Appointment of Proxy Form Annual, General or Special Meetings - C. Duties of Office Bearers - D. Statutory Duties of Office Bearers and Members of the National Council - E. Statutory responsibilities and obligations of office bearers in relation to the financial affairs of the Association - F. Alteration of these Rules (Section 50 of the Act) - G. Access to Personal Information - H. Statutory Duties of the Secretary
+- A. Application Form - B. Access to Personal Information - C. Appointment of Proxy Form Annual, General or Special Meetings - D. Alteration of these Rules (Section 50 of the Act) - E. Duties of Office Bearers - F. Statutory Duties of Office Bearers and Members of the National Council - G. Statutory responsibilities and obligations of office bearers in relation to the financial affairs of the Association - H. Statutory Duties of the Secretary